thwill1000/mmbasic-sptools/README.md

 # MMBasic Transpiler

-A BASIC transcompiler and code-formatter for the [Colour Maximite 2](http://geoffg.net/maximite.html).
+A transcompiler and code-formatter for MMBasic 5.05 running on the [Colour Maximite 2](http://geoffg.net/maximite.html).

 **Features**